President Donald Trump's younger brother Robert has died | DW | 16.08.2020

-Robert Trump, the US president's younger brother, has died, Donald Trump has said in a statement.
-At 71, the younger Trump was a real estate developer.
-The president had visited him in a New York hospital on Friday.
+Robert Trump, the US president's younger brother, has died at the age of 71.
+The president had visited his brother, a former real estate developer, in a New York hospital on Friday.

-President Donald Trump, who had begun his weekend by visiting his ailing brother Robert in a New York hospital and then headed to a golf club in New Jersey, announced Saturday that his "best friend" had died after an undisclosed illness.
+President Donald Trump, who began his weekend by visiting his ailing brother Robert in a New York hospital before heading off to his golf club in New Jersey, announced Saturday that his "best friend" had died after an undisclosed illness.

-Robert Stewart Trump was born in 1948, the youngest among five children of New York City real estate developer Fred Trump.
+Robert Stewart Trump was born in 1948, the youngest of the five children of New York City real estate developer Fred Trump.

 In June, Robert Trump had sought a restraining order against his and the president's niece, Mary Trump — at a moment when ABC News reported that the younger Trump had been hospitalized in intensive care.